Cobertos/Winter-Sale-Sleuth/README.md

 # Winter Sale Sleuth
 ### A bot for Steam's Winter 2015/2016 ARG

-This is a Python bot that queries every AppID on the steam store for given passwords the user enters.
+A Python bot that queries every AppID on the steam store for given passwords the user enters.

 ## What you need to run
 * Python